bThink-BGU/BPjs/README.md

 #### License
 * BPjs is open sourced under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
 If you use it in a system, please provide a link to this page somewhere in the documentation/system about section.
 * BPjs uses the Mozilla Rhino Javascript engine.
-See [here](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) for project page and source code.
+Project page and source code can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).

 ---

 ## Getting BPjs
-* For Maven projects: Add bpjs as dependency.
+* For Maven projects: Add BPjs as dependency.
 Note that the version number changes.

 ````
 <dependencies>